 Select the same version number you chose for the runtime to keep your development environment consistent.

 Many Java applications and build tools require the JAVA_HOME environment variable to locate your Java installation.
-For detailed instructions on configuring this variable persistently, see our guide on setting the Java environment path in Ubuntu.
+For detailed instructions on configuring this variable persistently, see how to set the Java environment path on Ubuntu.

 As a quick reference, you can find the path to your active Java installation with: